Flopalop2/SpellingCorrector/README.md

 Currently builds and runs from command line with arguments: "dictionaryfilename.txt" wordToCheckSpellingof

+Also runs with 0 inputs as a UI

+Input is not as checked as EvilHangman but works alright

 Class project - current language Java, previous language C++

 Two test files depend on JARS and are not written by me.